Nintendo Switch Lite’s trade-off of whimsy for practicality is a good one – TechCrunch

-Nintendo revealed a new Switch Lite version of its current-generation console today, which attaches the controllers permanently, shrinks the hardware a bit, and adds a touch more battery life – but it also takes away the ‘Switch’ part of the equation, because you can only use it handheld, instead of attached to a TV or as a unique tabletop gaming experience.
+Nintendo today revealed a new Switch Lite version of its current-generation console, which attaches the controllers permanently, shrinks the hardware a bit and adds a touch more battery life — but it also takes away the “Switch” part of the equation, because you can only use it handheld, instead of attached to a TV or as a unique tabletop gaming experience.

-The changes mostly seem in service of brining the price down, since it will retail for $199 when it goes on sale in September.
+The changes mostly seem in service of bringing the price down, as it will retail for $199 when it goes on sale in September.
 That’s $100 less than the original Switch, which is a big price cut and could open up the market for Nintendo to a whole new group of players.
 But it’s also a change that seems to take away a lot of what made the Switch special, including the ability to plug it into a TV for a big-screen experience, or quickly detach the Joy-Con controllers for motion-control gaming with rumble feedback.

 Switch Lite makes some crucial changes that I suspect Nintendo knows are reflective of how a lot of people actually use the Switch, regardless of what the aspirational, idealized Switch customer does in Nintendo’s ads and promo materials.
 As mentioned, it should bump your battery life during actual gameplay — it could add an extra hour when playing The Legend of Zelda: Breath of the Wild, for instance.
 And the size savings mean it’s much easier to slip in a bag when you head out on a trip.